-Frequent diarrhea can irritate the skin.
-To relieve anal irritation, try moist towelettes for wiping and apply an ointment, such as a vitamin A and D cream, afterward.
+Having diarrhea often can bother your skin.
+Try using moist towelettes for wiping.
+Follow up with an ointment, such as a vitamin A and D cream.
 Need more relief?
-Soaking in a salt water bath may help soreness.
-For general pain, avoid taking NSAIDs, like ibuprofen and naproxen.
-They can trigger ulcerative colitis flares and cause complications.
-Try acetaminophen instead.
+Soak in a salt water bath -- it may help soreness.
+Try acetaminophen for pain.
+Avoid taking NSAIDs, such as ibuprofen and naproxen.
+They can trigger flares and cause other problems.

 Eat Bland, Cooked Foods

-A flare can zap your appetite but you need nutrients.
+A flare can zap your appetite, but you still need nutrients.
 Find a few go-to foods you can handle.
 Bland foods often work.
-But steer clear of fatty, greasy items.
+Skip fatty, greasy items.
 Raw fruits and veggies can also be irritating.
-Peeling and cooking them can help but some people still find them bothersome.
-In general, try eating frequent, small meals to stay nourished.
-Losing weight?
-Your doctor may recommend meal replacement drinks.
+Peeling and cooking them can help, but they still bother some people.
+Eat small, frequent meals.
+If you're losing weight, your doctor might suggest meal-replacement drinks.

 Plan Ahead, Locate Bathrooms

 Flares can make you have to use the bathroom

 .
 Know where bathrooms are to help put your mind at ease.
 Also, pack an emergency kit with items such as baby wipes, toilet paper, ointment, underwear and liners, deodorizer, and extra pants.
 This can help you feel prepared and OK about heading out.